 A Tour de France fan is on trial for causing a massive crash on the first day of the race.

-The spectator accused of injuring scores of riders on the first day of the Tour de France last June will go on trial on Thursday.
+The spectator who caused one of the largest Tour de France pile-ups in history appeared in court on Thursday, accused of injuring dozens of riders on the race’s first day last year.

 The 31-year-old French woman, whose identity was suppressed after she was subjected to a barrage of online abuse, has already expressed her regret for her “stupidity” to prosecutors.